Zelmaker/Bidget-Futures-Websocket-Client/README.md

 # Bitget Futures Websocket Client

-This is a python script for connecting to the Bitget Futures websocket and subscribe to the orders channel, also the script will send a message to Telegram if the server goes down.
+This is a python script for connecting to the Bitget Futures websocket and subscribe to the orders channel, also the script will send a message to Telegram when new orders placed

 ## Requirements
 - Python 3.7+